 Or you can direct visitors to complete the survey online at www.quietgarden.org/visitor/

 Number of people spending time in your Quiet Garden

-By asking for these numbers we are not, of course, implying that more is better!
-Each Quiet Garden is unique and is able to offer different types of quiet space – whether for individuals or groups.
+It is important to remember that each Quiet Garden is unique and is able to offer different types of quiet space – whether for individuals or groups, numbers will therefore vary.

-Your response, however, helps us to get an overall sense of the use of Quiet Gardens and is helpful for the Quiet Garden Trust when reporting to the Charity Commission and funders.
+Your response helps us to get an overall sense of the use of Quiet Gardens and is helpful when reporting to the Charity Commission and funders.

-We do recommend that you maintain a record of visitors to your Quiet Garden – as explained in the Information and Guidance for Hosts – which is important for a number of safety reasons, including safeguarding good practice.
-It doesn’t need to be formal though – it can just be a simple book that people fill in with their name and date of visit.
+We recommend that you maintain a record of visitors to your Quiet Garden – as explained in the Information and Guidance for Hosts – which is important for a number of safety reasons, including safeguarding good practice.
+It doesn’t need to be formal though – it can just be a simple visitors book that people fill in with their name, date of visit and space for comments.

-If you’d like a sheet on which to record the number of visitors for when you are open, you can download the Quiet Garden Visitor Document using the link below.
+A sheet on which to record the number of visitors can be downloaded using the link below.

-If possible, please give the following information for each open day:
+Please give the following information for each event or open day: